AdaCore/libadalang/user_manual/ada_api_tutorial.rst

     is ``Object_Decl``, and the kind name is ``Ada_Object_Decl``.

-    For abstract node types with several derived types, such as ``Basic_Decl``, subtypes are exposed with the corresponding name & range (here ``Ada_Basic_Decl``).
+    For abstract node types with several derived types, such as ``Basic_Decl``, subtypes are exposed with the corresponding name and range (here ``Ada_Basic_Decl``).

 Another useful thing to do with nodes is to relate them to the original source